Sufix 832 Advanced Ice Braid

 The bright Solar color is highly visible, and that visibility is the whole feature, not a flaw.
 The same good ice mono in a bright Solar color that you can watch for bites, which is exactly why it scores low on stealth.
 It scores 79 out of 100.

-Watching the bright line twitch told me about bites I never felt, which is perfect for learning, but I would never use this color over spooky clear-water fish.
+Watching the bright line twitch told us about bites we never felt, which is perfect for learning, but we would never use this color over spooky clear-water fish.

 Read our full Berkley Trilene Micro Ice (Solar Hi-Vis) review →